eugenetriguba/low-level-programming/docs/computer-architecture.md

 ### Interrupts

+Interrupts are a controlled violation to the sequential execution of a program.
-Interrupts allow program execution order to change based on events external to the program itself.
+They allow program execution order to change based on events external to the program itself.
 After a external or internal signal is caught, a program's execution is suspended, some registers are saved, and the CPU starts to execute a special routine to handle the situation.

 Situations where an interrupt may occur:
   - A signal from an external device.